-By Jannet Matthew • May 30, 2018•Careers, Other Career Issues, Law School, Other Law School Issues, Issues, Balancing Private and Professional Life, Other Issues, Features, •Advice on Passing the Bar Exam
+By Jannet Matthew • May 30, 2018•Careers, Other Career Issues, Law School, Other Law School Issues, Issues, Balancing Private and Professional Life, Other Issues, Features, •Bar Exam

 A Personal Thing, but a Family Affair

 I’m a December graduate of Southwestern Law School in Los Angeles and took the February 2018 California Bar Exam.
 The month is May but I've been an emotional wreck since February.
 I write this post sitting two days away from knowing my fate and an alien feeling has come over me - my emotional wreckage is finally settling.
 The closer I’ve gotten to the result date, the more I let go of my anxiety, fear, numbness, and desire to control.
 This is a major breakthrough I'm profoundly proud of because I've been disempowering myself for months now.
 Wasting precious energy focusing on everything I didn't have or know, instead of everything I was so abundant in.
 All through bar prep up until now I've been trudging in waist-high mud.
 Mud that I subconsciously carried around for no reason, but hindsight is always 20/20, I guess.
 The uncertainty of passing and the fear of knowing that I have to open myself up to people and networking (but more on that in a later post) has had me in a mental funk from exam week until now.
 Something just came over me.
 It was the realization that I made a huge mistake during bar prep: I got in my own way and sabotaged myself by carrying unnecessary pressure.
 BTW, that's actual footage of me vibrating at my lowest energetic level during bar prep.